nymtech/nym/documentation/dev-portal/src/events/cryptotalk/nym-vpn-faq.md

                          mix  └─►mix──┘  mix
 ```

 The 2-hop option is going from the local client -> Entry Gateway -> directly to Exit Gateway -> internet.
 This option is good for operations demanding faster connection.
-Keep in mind that this setup by-passes the 3 layers of Mix Nodes, however the anonymising features happening in your local client still apply.
+Keep in mind that this setup by-passes the 3 layers of Mix Nodes.
+The anonymising features done by your local client like breaking data into same-size packets with inserting additional "dummy" ones to break the time and volume patterns is done in both options.

 ```
             Entry         Exit